charles01413/Bookstore-db.sql/README.md

 # Train Booking Management System

 The **Train Booking Management System** is an open-source project.
-This system simulates the process of booking train tickets, managing customer data, and handling reservation details, helping learners build essential skills in database design.
+This system simulates the process of booking train tickets, managing customer data, and handling reservation details.

 ## Features